dianahervascastillo/no-php-wordpress-blog/README.md

 In terms of structure, again I went for something simple.
 I do personally like the atomic design way (smaller components, components made of components, pages, etc...)
 I think, in general I've tried to be as quick as possible, and so very pragmatic.

+I've tested it using BroswersStack for ie11 (that's when I realised I forgot about the promise js problem) and locally with Firefox, Chrome, Safari

 ## Step 1